curityio/openid-client-ios-appauth-dcr/README.md

 # AppAuth with Dynamic Client Registration

 An extended AppAuth sample using authenticated Dynamic Client Registration.\
-This improves the mobile app's security as detailed in [Mobile Best Practices](https://curity.io/resources/learn/oauth-for-mobile-apps-best-practices/).
+This improves the mobile app's security as described in [Mobile Best Practices](https://curity.io/resources/learn/oauth-for-mobile-apps-best-practices/).

 ## Code Example Article

-The [Walkthrough Article](https://curity.io/resources/learn/resources/appauth-dcr) explains the complete configuration and behavior.
+The [Tutorial Walkthrough](https://curity.io/resources/learn/resources/appauth-dcr) explains the complete configuration and behavior.

 ## Prerequisites

+Ensure that Docker Desktop and ngrok are installed.\
-First copy a `license.json` file for the Curity Identity Server into the `idsvr` folder.
+Then copy a `license.json` file for the Curity Identity Server into the `idsvr` folder.

 ## Quick Start